ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 ```
 mkdir models
 ```
-Go to the page for your Consumer Complaints Classification project in the IBM Cloud Pak for Data GUI and click on the **Assets** tab.
+In the IBM Cloud Pak for Data GUI, navigate to the page for your Consumer Complaints Classification project.
+Click on the **Assets** tab.
 There you should find a model named `ensemble_mode` stored as a ZIP archive.

 If the model is not there, go back to the notebook and ensure that you have followed the steps in the notebook:
   - Insert a project token into the notebook, and